Policy

 2.5 Associate Degrees

-2.6 University Quality Control
+2.6 University Quality Assurance

 The UW faculty, with oversight by Deans, Provosts, Chancellors, and higher education accreditation agencies, are responsible for developing, implementing, and reviewing high‐quality program offerings in ways that leverage academic strengths and respond to emerging workplace and societal needs.
 See Section 6 for information on Reviews.